-2. If a tie(s) still remains, then a funding recommendation will be made for the application that has the least amount of aggregate participation by any one owner.
+1. In the event there is a tie in scoring among two or more applications, then a funding recommendation will be made for the application that has the least amount of aggregate participation by any one owner.
 Aggregate participation is defined as the total of all Housing and HOME/Housing Credit applications recommended for funding in the current application cycle.

-3. If a tie(s) still remains, funding priority will be given to the application which is deemed to be the most favorable based on all of the following site criteria as sequenced:
+2. If a tie(s) still remains, funding priority will be given to the application which is deemed to be the most favorable based on the following site criteria as sequenced:

 - a.
-The application containing no Negative Neighborhood Service(s) as defined in the AHFA application instructions will receive a recommendation for funding. - b.
-The application which scored the maximum number of points on Neighborhood Characteristics (Services as defined in the application instructions) will receive a recommendation for funding. - c.
 Funding recommendation will be made for the application which is located the furthest away from any other AHFA, USDA or PHA multifamily rental developments.
-(If the proposed project is a second phase of an existing AHFA-funded project, the first phase will not count when determining the nearness of other subsidized housing.)
+(If the proposed project is a second phase of an existing AHFA-funded project, the first phase will not count when determining the nearness of other subsidized housing.
+The second phase must have one of the owners from the first phase.) - b.
+The application containing no Negative Neighborhood Service(s) will receive a recommendation for funding. - c.
+The application which scored the maximum number of points on Neighborhood Characteristics (Services as defined in the application instructions) will receive a recommendation for funding.